TinnyDatta/fitness-blender-client/README.md

 # FitnessBlender

+## Overview
+Our first duty is to keep ourselves fit.
+Fitness Blender helps people to get courses from trainers by remaining at home.
+Also one can get one to one support.
+Individuals have the oportunity to choose trainer by knowing their ability from the website.
+One don't have to think about privacy because our website is designed to keep users data private.

 ## Features
 1. **User Registration and Authentication**
    - Secure signup and login functionality to protect user data and privacy.